-This completions we set of organic principles gardes our work and our standards.

 Standards Guidance

-12.2.1 Principles of organic production
+GB 12.2.1 Principles of organic production

-An organic production system must meet the following
+An organic production system must meet the following principles and

-principles and objectives:
+objectives:

-1. Appropriate design and management of biological
+1. Appropriate design and management of biological processes

-processes based on ecological systems.
+based on ecological systems.

-2. Using living organisms and mechanical production
+2. Using living organisms and mechanical production methods.

-methods.

 3. Using natural resources internal to the system.

 4. Sustainable exploitation of fisheries.

-5. Using preventative and precautionary measures and risk

-assessment when appropriate.

-- 6. The design and management of organic systems which makes the best use of natural resources and ecology to prevent the need for external inputs. - 7.
-Where this fails or where external inputs are required, the use of external inputs is limited to organic or natural or naturally-derived substances. - 8.
-To limit the use of chemically synthesised inputs to situations where appropriate alternative management practices do not exist, or natural or organic inputs are not available, or where alternative inputs would contribute to unacceptable environmental impacts. - 9.
-The exclusion of genetically modified organisms (GMOs) and products produced from or by GMOs with the exception of veterinary medicinal products. - 10.
-The respect of regional, environmental, climatic and geographic differences and appropriate practices that have evolved in response to them.

-12.2.2 Specific principles for organic aquaculture In addition to the overall organic principles set out in standard 12.2.1, organic aquaculture production must be based on the following specific principles:
+Г 5.
+Using preventative and precautionary measures and risk assessment when appropriate.
+The design and management of organic systems which makes the best use of natural resources and ecology to prevent the need for external inputs. • 7.
+Where this fails or where external inputs are required, the use of external inputs is limited to organic or natural or naturally-derived substances.
+8. To limit the use of chemically synthesised inputs to situations where appropriate alternative management practices do not exist, or natural or organic inputs are not available, or where alternative inputs would contribute to unacceptable environmental impacts.
+9. The exclusion of genetically modified organisms (GMOs) and products produced from or by GMOs with the exception of veterinary medicinal products.
+10. The respect of regional, environmental, climatic and geographic differences and appropriate practices that have evolved in response to them.
+(EC) 834/2007 Art.
+4 l· GB 12.2.2 Specific principles for organic aquaculture In addition to the overall organic principles set out in standard 12.2.1, organic aquaculture production must be based on the following specific principles: 1.
+The observance of a high level of animal welfare respecting species-specific needs The production of products of organic livestock from animals that have been raised on organic holdings since birth or hatching and throughout their life 3.
+The continuing health of the aquatic environment and the quality of surrounding aquatic and terrestrial ecosystems 4.
+Feeding of aquatic organisms with feed from sustainable exploitation of fisheries as defined by Art 3 Regulation 2371/2002

-- 1. The observance of a high level of animal welfare respecting species-specific needs - 2.
-The production of products of organic livestock from animals that have been raised on organic holdings since birth or hatching and throughout their life - 3.
-The continuing health of the aquatic environment and the quality of surrounding aquatic and terrestrial ecosystems - 4.
-Feeding of aquatic organisms with feed from sustainable exploitation of fisheries as defined by Art 3 Regulation 2371/2002 Conservation and sustainable exploitation of fisheries resources under Common Fisheries Policy, or with organic feed made of agricultural ingredients from organic farming and natural non-agricultural substances.
+Conservation and sustainable exploitation of fisheries resources under Common Fisheries Policy , or 5.
+With organic feed made of agricultural ingredients from organic farming and natural non-agricultural substances.
+(EC) 834/2007 Art.
+5